lingtalfi/Light_Kit_Editor/personal/mydoc/pages/conception-notes.md

     In that case, the **$root** alias is replaced with the value of this rootDir property.

 - label: string, the human label for the website, will be used in the gui
-- ?theme: string, the default theme to use for this website, see our [kit-theme](https://github.com/lingtalfi/Light_Kit_Editor/blob/master/doc/pages/kit-theme.md) page for more info
+- ?theme: string="default", the default theme to use for this website, see our [kit-theme](https://github.com/lingtalfi/Light_Kit_Editor/blob/master/doc/pages/kit-theme.md) page for more info.

 - ...: other properties might be added